• Skip to primary navigation

 Take out private hospital cover.
 It’s that simple.

-You enter you private hostpial cover details on your tax return, and then the ATO will not apply the medicare levy surcharge to you.
+You enter you private hospital cover details on your tax return, and then the ATO will not apply the Medicare Levy Surcharge to you.

 Important Note: You must have private hospital cover to avoid the surcharge.
 If you have just an extras policy, the surcharge will still apply once you earn over the income thresholds.